PerziThomas/DA_Perzi_Ambrosch/source/4_Testing.md

 of the implemented code.
 Software testing is generally organized into two categories, functional and non-functional testing, with both types being used to test the DriveBox Geofencing software. [@testingTypes]

+Functional testing will be described in its own sub chapter, while non functional testing will mainly be described in the form of stress testing.

 ## Functional Testing
-There are several ways to test a piece of software on its functionality, with Unit- and Integration-Testing being the most broadly used examples of these, with those methods also being used to test the back- and frontend parts of the Geofencing application.
+There are several ways to test a piece of software on its functionality.
+Unit- and Integration-Testing make up the majority of these methods.
+These methods also implemented to test the back- and frontend parts of the Geofencing application.

 ### REST Endpoint Functionality